soufiane-amt/webserv/README.md

 }
 ----> localhost:8080/  <<---this will display a list of files in the repo
 ----> localhost:8080/An/Other/Folder/  <<---this will display a list of files in the repo as long as the path is valid

+what is  a domaine and a subdomaine why URL starts with www